stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 \#stratapp allows you the flexibility to hang OKRs off any level in the strategy tree.

-\#stratapp is the [best OKR software app in the world right now](https://stratappsaas.com/blog/best-OKR-software-app/ "best OKR software app"), and a key reason for that is how #stratapp brings _strategy + OKRs + execution_ into one digital workspace:
+\#stratapp is the [best OKR software app in the world right now](https://stratappsaas.com/blog/best-OKR-software-app/ "best OKR software app"), bringing _strategy + OKRs + execution_ into one digital workspace:

 ![](/uploads/strategy-okrs-execution.jpg)

-Important to note, not all of your strategy execution needs to be done through OKRs, so #stratapp has been designed with this real-world perspective in mind.
+As you will already know, not all strategy execution needs to be done through OKRs, so #stratapp has been designed mindful of this real-world insight.

-That is, the 6 elements of collaboration power both the strategy tree and OKRs.
-So you can execute strategy in a way that best suits your business and each scenario.
-You don't have to change your business to suit the app.
+That is, the 6 elements of collaboration power both your _strategy tree_ and your _OKRs_.
+Therefore, you can execute strategy in a way that best suits your business and each scenario.
+You don't have to change your business to suit the app, making your time-to-value on #stratapp days rather than months or quarters.

 \#stratapp is powered by @org-design, so it works seamlessly for 5 to 500,000 employees.